Panthers run past Lions 37-23, maintain division title hopes - WHIZ News

 Sam Darnold completed 15 of 22 passes for 250 yards and a touchdown and ran for a score to improve to 3-1 as Carolina’s starting QB.
 Raheem Blackshear and D.J.
 Moore also scored for the Panthers, who amassed a team-record 570 yards of offense in the coldest game ever played at Bank of America Stadium.

-The Panthers had seven runs of longer than 20 yards against a Lions defense that had allowed just 84 yards rushing per game over the last five weeks.
+The Panthers had seven runs of 20 yards or more against a Lions defense that had allowed just 84 yards rushing per game over the last five weeks.
 Foreman and Hubbard both exceeded 100 yards rushing in the first half as the Panthers built a 24-7 lead.

+Both running backs said they felt at times the Lions didn’t even want to tackle them on Carolina’s unforgiving artificial turf.

+“Definitely,” Hubbard said.
+“We pride ourselves on just wearing on a team, and when it gets cold out here like this, not too many people want to get hit or do any tackling — and that definitely showed.”

 Carolina (6-9) can clinch its first division title since 2015 with wins at Tampa Bay and New Orleans.

 The Lions countered with a 3-yard TD pass from Goff to Zylstra.
-The Panthers then scored 17 straight points to close the half by repeatedly running through gaping holes.
+Following a fumble by Goff, the Panthers proceeded to score 17 straight points to close the half by repeatedly running through gaping holes.

 Darnold scored on a 3-yard quarterback keeper and Foreman added a 4-yard TD run to make it 21-7.

-With 59 seconds left in the half and leading by 14, the Panthers refused to take a knee and go to the locker room, instead using the running game to go 68 yards in less than a minute to set up the first of Eddy Pineiro’s three field goals.
+With 59 seconds left in the half and leading by 14, the Panthers used the running game to go 68 yards in less than a minute and set up the first of Eddy Pineiro’s three field goals.

 Carolina had 364 yards by halftime, a first-half franchise record.